 Ah, very much.
 I come from a big family.
 A big, garrulous, happy family of six.
 Four children.
 I think I imagined … If I’m honest, I imagined a family re-enacting my childhood.

-Well, he does not seem to shy away from re-enacting his childhood when he takes his kids to the park 🙂
+Well, it seems he did not shy away from re-enacting his childhood when he took the kids to the park when they were little 🙂

-We know that Damian is engaged in his kids’ day-to-day lives beyond the fun in the park.
+Damian has been engaged in his kids’ day-to-day lives beyond the fun in the park.
 He has flown back home as often as possible when he filmed in the US.
 Helen once shared with Daily Mail that although these trips were tough on Damian, it made a huge difference in the kids’ lives.
 Damian talked about the times he cannot be with the kids:

 As for the times I can’t be with them — Skype is a godsend, although if my children are in the middle of watching something on TV, forget it!
 We’re a family of gipsies, really, and we find ways to deal with it.
 Getting it right, getting it wrong, the usual.